 Produced by NYT-best selling authors of “In a Different Key,” John Donvan and Caren Zucker named their segments, “A Place in the World:”

-While we wanted to build something for everyone, Bill helped us focus on what is attainable for now, knowing that in order for us to realize a big vision of expansion and replication across North America, we have to take our first steps, make them real and make them matter.
+While we wanted to build something for everyone like hookups nashville tn, Bill helped us focus on what is attainable for now, knowing that in order for us to realize a big vision of expansion and replication across North America, we have to take our first steps, make them real and make them matter.
 Clearly, there is not a one size fits all, but I so wanted to cast a net that could include everyone based on level of ability, price points, design preference and the list goes on.

 Other things to consider as you take your next steps to building community:

 - Connect: Get out of the “silo mentality” of one box for a specific age group and another for a different disorder.
 Organize by need, interests and complementary strengths to celebrate diversity that’s integrated, multi-level, multiagency and mutigenerational, producing richer experiences for everyone and also supporting a life trajectory versus a specific destination, allowing for changes and growth.

 - Reach out broadly: Involve the broader community—not just the special needs community in addressing pressing issues.
 Building community support is essential for the continuity of care and important life transitions.
 Coordinate among housing and service agencies at the local, state, and federal levels; promote interagency collaboration, which can increase the efficiency, quality and cost effectiveness of the housing system and reduce the enormous stress on individuals and their families; ensure that residential housing for special populations becomes an integral part of a healthy community’s housing plan.

 - Scaffold: Identify and evaluate what’s already working in your community.
 Build and expand on your community’s assets.
 Collaboration, models and replication are all needed to create greater equity, impact and sustainability for the long-term.